mrlja/Event_Notifier/README.md

 This script uses Gmail's SMTP server to send the email.
 If you're using 2-Step Verification, you'll need to generate and use an App Password.
 If you're not using 2-Step Verification, you'll need to allow less secure apps to access your account.

+This script could be best utilized by configuring cron job to run it daily.

 ## Disclaimer

 This script is for educational purposes only.
 Always respect the terms of use of the website you're scraping.